+"Primetime" means the period for radio and TV where the audience levels are the highest.
+Audience measurement indicates that primetime periods for radio listeners and TV viewers tend to differ and can be further defined as follows:

+"Primetime for radio" audiences is defined between 6:00am to 10:am, where the listenership level is at its highest.

+"Primetime for TV" audiences is defined between 6:00pm to 10:00pm, where the viewership levels is at its highest.

+"Programme" means a body of live or recorded material consisting of images, sounds or both embodied in signals and emitted for the purpose of ultimate broadcasting;

+"Programming" means scheduling of programmes;

+"Programme Classification and rating" means the classification and rating as described below allocated to a programme or film by the Kenya Film Classification Board as mandated by Film and Stage Plays Act, Cap 222 or adheres to the classification and ratings guidelines of Kenya;

+GE means General Exhibition or programmes suitable for general family viewing or viewers of all ages;

+PG means Parental Guidance or programme that may contain scenes unsuitable for children under age 10 years and which require parental guidance for young viewers;

+16 means programmes containing medium or moderate impact classifiable elements of an intensity and frequency and are not suitable for persons under the age of 16 years;

+18 means programmes may contain scenes suitable for adults only and whose viewing is restricted to persons aged 18 years and above;

+"Programming Code" means a code of practice for both radio and television broadcasters, setting the standards for the time and manner of programmes to be broadcast by a licensee prescribed by or approved by the Authority

+"Radio" means a communication system that broadcast audio programmes to the audience;

+"Regulations" means the Kenya Information and Communications (Broadcasting) Regulation, 2009, and any subsequent amendments;

+"Subscription Broadcasting Services Provider" means any legal or natural person who is licensed by the Authority to provide subscription-broadcasting services in Kenya."

-- "Programming Code" means a code of practice for both radio and television broadcasters, setting the standards for the time and manner of programmes to be broadcast by a licensee prescribed by or approved by the Authority - "Radio" means a communication system that broadcast audio programmes to the audience; - "Regulations" means the Kenya Information and Communications (Broadcasting) Regulation, 2009, and any subsequent amendments; - "Television (TV)" means a form of telecommunication for the transmission of signals representing scenes, images of the scenes being reproduced on a screen as they are received.
-The received signals may be stored for subsequent display of the images on a screen. - "Trailer" means an advertisement of a feature of a video/film to be broadcast at a later time; - "Vulnerable Adult/Person" means a person over the age of 18 who requires care or assistance due to mental disability, and who is unable to protect themselves against significant harm or serious exploitation. - "User Generated Content" (UGC)" means broadcast content that is created or produced by the end-user and is publicly available. - "Watershed" is used to describe time in television and radio schedules after which material more adult in nature can be broadcast. - "Watershed Period" means the time between 5:00 a.m. and 10:00 p.m. or such other time as may be prescribed by the Authority, within which content intended for adult audience is not to be aired.
+"Television (TV)" means a form of telecommunication for the transmission of signals representing scenes, images of the scenes being reproduced on a screen as they are received.
+The received signals may be stored for subsequent display of the images on a screen.

+"Trailer" means an advertisement of a feature of a video/film to be broadcast at a later time;

+"Vulnerable Adult/Person" means a person over the age of 18 who requires care or assistance due to mental disability, and who is unable to protect themselves against significant harm or serious exploitation.

+"User Generated Content" (UGC)" means broadcast content that is created or produced by the end-user and is publicly available.

+"Watershed Period" means the time between 5:00 a.m. and 10:00 p.m. or such other time as may be prescribed by the Authority, within which content intended for adult audience is not to be aired.

-SECTION 1: PREAMBLE
+CLAUSE 1: PREAMBLE